vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * Around the week of 2024-08-12, the pain had shifted to being more cramp-like and limited to below the belly button, i.e., lower abdominal pain, and having more brief acute manifestations.
-I also experienced a bit more pelvic pain though that pain was well within normal bounds (where I would not even bother to investigate it if it occurred on its own).
+It is almost always in the middle, with very occasional shifting to the right.
+I also experienced a bit more pelvic pain (usually on the right side pelvis) though that pain was well within normal bounds (where I would not even bother to investigate it if it occurred on its own).

 ### Pain symptoms that I did not have